isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (2) They are located in a wide range of neighbourhoods, both in the central as well as in other areas.

-(3) Some of them are found in dedicated estates for Black and Whites (for example: Malcolm Road)
+(3) Some of them are found in dedicated estates for Black and Whites, for example, Malcolm Road.

-(4) Others are interspersed with other private residential properties that are non-Black and Whites – for example, in the Ridout Road Estate.
+(4) Others are interspersed with other private residential properties that are non-Black and Whites, for example, in the Ridout Road estate.

 {:start="17"}
 17. The development plans for these properties are ultimately guided by a few factors.